yihuajack/GSoC2022_FOSSi_Sootty_Report/README.md

 ## Introduction

-Sootty is a terminal-based graphical waveform viewer.
-It relies on `pyvcd` to read and parse the Value Change Dump (VCD) files and `lark` to provide a command-line query language to specify start points, end points, breakpoints, etc. To display output SVG pictures, only `kitty` and `iterm` terminals are applicable.
+Sootty is a terminal-based graphical waveform viewer that reads a Value Change Dump (VCD) file and generates an SVG picture in the terminal.
+Sootty is for hardware designers to conveniently and quickly view the results of their simulations.
+It relies on `pyvcd` to read and parse the VCD files and `lark` to provide a command-line query language to specify start points, end points, breakpoints, etc. To display output SVG pictures, only `kitty` and `iterm` terminals are applicable.
+The following diagram shows the main flow of Sootty from the inputs and arguments to outputs.
+The kernel class is the `WireTrace` class containing all the valuable information from the VCD file.
+The blue highlighted arguments in `parse_args()` are newly added.

 ![img](sootty-main.drawio.png)